Xitric/DataScienceCourseSDU/README.md

 3. From the root of the project, run _import/import.cmd_
     * Use the location of the extracted volumes as input, such as _C:/Users/Name/Desktop/Volumes_
 4. Start the cluster using _start.cmd_
+    * For stopping the cluster we recommend using _stop.cmd_ to prevent corrupting data in HBase
 5. Wait for [HDFS](http://localhost:9870/) to exit safemode and [HBase](http://localhost:16010/master-status) to initialize.
 This might take a few minutes
 6. You can now view different visualizations on [localhost](http://localhost:3000)